status-im/specs/protocol.md

 # Whisper adapter

-Whisper has been chosen as an messages exchange protocol because it was designed as an off-chain communcation layer for the Ethereum nodes.
+Whisper has been chosen as an messages exchange protocol because it was designed as an off-chain communication layer for the Ethereum nodes.
 It supports e2e encryption and uses epidemic spread to route data to all members of the network.
 It also provides [darkness to some extent](https://github.com/ethereum/go-ethereum/wiki/Achieving-Darkness).

 However, Whisper was not designed to handle huge number of messages and real-time communication.
 These are the tradeoffs that we accepted when implementing this protocol.